nicolito128/whom/COMMANDS.md

         Options:
             --name,-n <pod name>
-                Use a unique name for the new pod.
+                Set a unique name for the new pod.

-            --use,-u [ command, compose ]
+            --command,-c
+                Use a podman command to run the pod.

+            --compose,-f
-                Select whether you want to use a plain text command file or a compose.yml file for the new pod.
+                Use a compose.yml file to run the pod.

     whom pod rm
         Removes a pod from the repository.